Austinbyrne46/22582053-Fin_metrics-/README.md

   mutate(year = year(date))
 ```

-### Calculating cumulative returns for the look back period
+### Calculating cumulative returns for the 3 year look back period

+The cumulative returns of the 3 year period is calculated so that a
+comparative analysis can be done.

 ``` r
 # Calculate cumulative returns for each fund over the look-back period